0

 Q. At what tread depth do I need to replace my tires?

 A. All tires of SFM vehicles should measure 6/32 of an inch or more in tread depth.
 If they do not they should be replaced.
-This will help ensure SFM vehicles are ready to safely travel throughout the state all year round and comply with tire safety and traction laws.
+This will help ensure SFM vehicles are ready to safely travel throughout the state all year round and comply with tire safety and traction laws

-- Telematics FAQs
+Telematics

 Q. What is Telematics?